 What is Reckless Driving?

 Generally speaking, reckless driving is defined as driving a vehicle in a manner which endangers the lives or property of others.
 But as any Fairfax reckless driving lawyer can tell you, the greatest difficulty in reckless driving cases sometimes stems from the ambiguity of precisely what actions are considered to be dangerous.
-This ambiguity is an outgrowth from not just the imprecise definition of reckless driving, but from the wide latitude of discretion afforded to law enforcement in determining whether someone’s actions actually constitute reckless driving.
-Indeed, whether someone’s driving is reckless almost entirely depends on the area in which they are pulled over and the officer who pulled them over.
+This ambiguity is an outgrowth of not only the imprecise definition of reckless driving, but of the wide latitude of discretion afforded to law enforcement in determining whether someone’s actions actually constitute reckless driving.
+Indeed, whether someone’s driving is considered “reckless” almost entirely depends on the area in which they are pulled over and the officer who pulled them over.

 Despite the elusiveness or ambiguity of its definition, a few actions are categorically considered to be “reckless” under Virginia Code § 46.2-852 including:

 - Driving 20 mph over the speed limit or driving over 80 mph;

 - Failing to yield to an emergency vehicle.

 For a more in-depth discussion on the different ways a person can be charged with reckless driving, and the possible defenses to each form of reckless driving, see the section below entitled “Defenses to Reckless Driving in Virginia.”

 How a Fairfax Reckless Driving Lawyer Can Help

 Generally, when someone is ticketed for a traffic offense, they may simply pay the ticket without having to appear in court.
 With reckless driving, however, you are being charged with a misdemeanor criminal offense.
 As such, your most prudent move would be to consult with a Fairfax reckless driving lawyer as soon as possible.
 Upon contacting a Fairfax reckless driving lawyer, they will take a few of the following steps to help fight the charges: